bruceravel/SCFtests/README.md

 11. All fits were performed with a toolset written by Bruce and included here in this repository using the XAS analysis capabilities of [Larch](https://github.com/xraypy/xraylarch/).
+    Along with Larch scripts, I used a mish-mash of python, shell, and perl scripts.

 12. All uncertainties are 1&sigma; error bars determined from the diagonal elements of the covariance matrix evaluated during the